 What is WEA Guidelines?

-WEA Guideliness are issued by the Danish Working Environment Authority (WEA) to provide guidance on the interpretation of the regulations laid down in Danish occupational health and safety legislation.
-They are used:
+WEA Guidelines are issued by the Danish Working Environment Authority (WEA) to provide guidance on the interpretation of the regulations laid down in Danish occupational health and safety legislation.

 - to elaborate and explain words and expressions in the regulations (Act and Executive Orders).